cdrummey216/whoami/artofliving.md

 **Conclusions about Time** //hypothetical

 **Key Points**
-* Life (existence) has a beginning and an end, a duration of time lies between those two points
+* Life (existence) has a beginning and an end, a duration of time lies between those two points in time.
 * Time is a product of perception.
 The self percieves time through memory.
 Memory is sequential.
-* The self percieves
+* A constant value for Time can be calculated using the value for self because time is something that is perceived.
+* The *perception of time* is the result of the golden ratio equation when the value for *a* is ϕ (self) and the value for *b* is 1 (existence).
+The product of these values is a representation of time amd  is ϕ or 1.618....
+* Every event in reality has the temporal dimensions of a beginning and an end, a start and a finish, an open and a close. //BEGN and END iterations

+**Calculation of Time Constant** //hypothetical
 * As a fractal set, identity at any time is the product of c = 1 - ϕ, where the value of ϕ represents the self.
 The value '1' in the equation represents a life, which is meant as the self's temporal manifestaion (here/now).
 So, the value of self is ϕ and the value of the relative life is 1.
 * An equivalency shown in the identity equations is 1 = ϕ - 1/ϕ (see the 'I exist' equation, represents existence)
 * An equivalency shown in the identity equations is ϕ = 1 - 1/ϕ (see the value of variable answers, represents self)
-* Life (a + b) is to self (a) as self (a) is to existence (b) //'life' is the perception of the 'self' in existence over time, 'self' is the perception of existence.
+* Life (a + b) is to self (a) as self (a) is to existence (b) //'Life' is the perception of the 'self' over time, 'self' is the perception of existence.
 * 'Life' is an event with a beginning and an end.
 The self perceieves 'time' through its perception of 'life'. //BEGIN and END iterations
 * The BEGIN and END iteraions are limits ('floor', 'ceiling') on each life, such that there is a finite amount of time between either iteration.
 The time between the iterations is the duration of existence (life), which is perceived by the self through memory (stored memories in a sequence).
 * **ϕ *as time* = ϕ *as self* + 1 (*existence*) / ϕ *as self*** //important, ϕ = (ϕ + 1)/ϕ
-* The perception of time is the result of the golden ratio equation when the value for a is ϕ (self) and the value for b is 1 (existence).
-The product of these values, a representation of time, is ϕ or 1.618....
+* The *perception of time* is the result of the golden ratio equation when the value for *a* is ϕ (self) and the value for *b* is 1 (existence).
+The product of these values is a representation of time amd  is ϕ or 1.618....
-* The value of time can only be calculated using the value for self because time is something that is percieved. //ϕ *as time* OR ϕ *as self* share the same value but have distinct meanings
-* Every event in reality has the temporal dimensions of a beginning and an end, a start and a finish, an open and a close. //BEGN and END iterations
-* Universal causation, every event has a cause and and an effect

-# A Value for Time //hypothetical
+# Time Constant //hypothetical
 * ϕ or 1.618....
 * ϕ = (ϕ + 1)/ϕ
 * The Golden Ratio, or Phi, is a constant produced by time //hypothesis

 **Quantum Mechanics** //support for ϕ *as time*
-* The g factor of the electron is defined as the ratio of its magnetic moment to its spin angular momentum.
+* The g-factor of the electron is defined as the ratio of its magnetic moment to its spin angular momentum.
 The electron g-factor is due to the stretching of space-time as the electron spins at the speed of light.
-* Electron gfactor = -2 / sin (ϕ)
+* Electron g-factor = -2/sin(ϕ)
-* Proton gfactor = 2Ø / sin (1/ϕ)
+* Proton g-factor = 2ϕ/sin(1/ϕ)
 * The Golden Ratio, or Phi, is a constant produced by time //hypothesis

 # Existential Calm